ghsec/BBProfiles/README.md

 Burp Bounty (Scan Check Builder in BApp Store) is a extension of Burp Suite that improve an active and passive scanner by yourself.
 This extension requires Burp Suite Pro.

 ### Active Scanner
-* ACTIVE-SQLi-Error-SQLmap.bb - Detect "Error-Based-SQLi" with SQLMap Regexp's
+* ACTIVE-SQLi-Error-SQLmap.bb - Detects "Error-Based-SQLi" with SQLMap Regexp's